magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_living-with-the-cobra.md

 Living With the Cobra
 =====================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
+class="dropcaps-words" markdown="1">his short talk</span>&nbsp; is
-class="dropcaps-words"\>his short talk\</span\> is for the benefit of a new disciple who will soon be returning to London.
+for the benefit of a new disciple who will soon be returning to London.
 May it serve to help you understand the teaching that you have studied here at Wat Pah Pong.
 Most simply, this is the practice to be free of suffering in the cycle of birth and death.

 In order to do this practice, remember to regard all the various activities of mind, all those you like and all those you dislike, in the